broofa/eggtimer_for_mac/Serial_Connection.md

 If / when you make changes, you can "Save" by hitting `<ESC>`.
 You should see a "Programming OK" message confirming your changes have been saved.

 <img src="https://i.imgur.com/dXJTkZV.png" width="300" />

-> [!IMPORTANT]
-> To exit `screen`, make sure you hit `CTRL-A` `CTRL-K`!
-Failing to do so (e.g.  `CTRL-C`'ing, `kill`ing the process, or just closing the bash shell) may leave the serial port in an unusable state (... which will be indicated by the screen command saying '"Sorry, could not find a PTY".)

 ----